yossefibrahimmohamed/Remote_Access_Trojan/README.md

 ⚙️ Features
 Feature	Description
-Connect to Victim	Establish a TCP connection to the victim's IP address.
+Connect to Victim: Establish a TCP connection to the victim's IP address.
 List Running Apps	Displays all running applications in a scrollable window.
-Live Typing	Type live remotely into victim's computer.
+Live Typing	: Type live remotely into the victim's computer.
-Open Notepad	Opens Notepad on the victim's device.
+Open Notepad	.
+Opens Notepad on the victim's device.
-Close Specific App	Close any selected running application.
+Close Specific App	: Close any selected running application.
-Take Screenshot	Capture victim's screen and save it locally.
+Take a Screenshot	Capture the victim's screen and save it locally.
 Shutdown	Shutdown victim's computer.
-Disconnect	Cleanly terminate the connection to the victim.
+Disconnect	.
+Cleanly terminate the connection to the victim.
 🛠️ How It Works

     The Attacker GUI connects to the Victim through a socket on the specified IP and PORT.